 Paper Transcript to Pick up at UT

 These transcripts are printed on security paper that contains tests for authenticity.
-You can ask for a copy of your official transcript to pick up at One Stop, located on the bottom floor of Hodges Library.
+You can ask for a copy of your official transcript to pick up at One Stop, located on the bottom floor of Hodges Library at 1015 Volunteer Boulevard.
 You can also designate in your online order for someone other than yourself to pick up the transcript.
 That person must show photo ID at One Stop.
+Hours of operation: Monday- Friday, 8:00 a.m.-5:00 p.m.
+Find us on the campus map.

-There is an unofficial version of your transcript called your Academic History Report.
-It’s only intended for internal use at UT.
-This report includes all your final grades and terms, along with information that’s not on your transcript.
+Your Academic History includes all your final grades and terms, academic standing, and other information that’s not on your transcript.
 It may help with your academic advising.

-You can access your academic history on MyUTK when you go to Student Academic Links and select View Your Academic History.
+You can access your academic history on MyUTK under Academic Resources.
 The university doesn’t print these reports and doesn’t send them by e-mail or regular mail.